Discount 25% Promo Code : YEAREND2024

 Tutorial

-This feature checks the customer’s reply before saving it into your chatbot system : to make sure it’s valid and in the correct format.
+This feature checks the customer’s reply before saving it into your system to make sure it’s valid.

 Step 1: Enable Capture Validation